post-duif/integration-listmonk-wordpress-plugin/readme.txt

 This plugin uses two external services: (1) a listmonk server of your choice, for which you are solely responsible and (2) a link to [Buy me a Coffee](buymeacoffee.com) to voluntarily support the development of this plugin.
 See their privacy policy [here](https://www.buymeacoffee.com/privacy-policy).
 This plugin can be used without donating.
 This plugin does not store or use any customer data: this is all being handled by the listmonk server you connect to.

 == Installation ==
 Installation is straightforward.
-Upload the plugin to your WordPress plugin directory and configure it from the settings page.
+Install the plugin from the WordPress plugin directory and configure it from the settings page: Integration for listmonk.

 == Frequently Asked Questions ==
 # I don't have a listmonk server, will this plugin work?